ppeble/emissary-ingress.dev/content/en/docs/1.14/howtos/tls-termination.md

+---
-# TLS termination and enabling HTTPS
+title: TLS Termination and Enabling HTTPS
+---

 TLS encryption is one of the basic requirements of having a secure system.
 Ambassador Edge Stack [automatically enables TLS termination/HTTPs